Tommy Bartlett Exploratory, Science museum in Wisconsin Dells, United States.

 The museum brings together families and school groups who learn about physics, engineering, and space exploration through hands-on activities.
 Visitors discover how scientific ideas work by doing experiments themselves rather than just reading about them.

-The museum displays an authentic core module from the Russian space station Mir, the only one in North America.
-This space artifact draws many visitors who want to see Soviet space technology up close.
+The museum holds an original core module from the Russian space station Mir, and it is the only one on display in North America.
+Visitors can walk up close to this piece of Soviet space hardware and read about how it was used in orbit.

 The community of curious travelers